Configuration Parameters

 No—connect to the server from the Dr.Web Firewall for Linux address.

-As there is no guarantee that in the transit connections interception mode all the traffic goes through the same host (router) on which have Dr.Web Firewall for Linux is installed, the default value is No for the correct operation.
-If the network configuration guarantees that protected applications are use same router, the parameter can be set to Yes, and in this case, Dr.Web Firewall for Linux will always evaluate connection to client’s addresses when connecting to servers.
+As there is no guarantee that in the transit connection interception mode all the traffic goes through the same host (router) on which Dr.Web Firewall for Linux is installed, to ensure the correct operation, the default value is No. If the network configuration guarantees that protected applications use the same router, the parameter can be set to Yes, and in this case, Dr.Web Firewall for Linux will always emulate the connection from the client address when connecting to servers.

 Default value: No